So how is a DAM better than just storing files in a folder structure on a server?

 - In the last (hours, days, months or years depending upon the date field)

-- And in some cases, Never
+- And in some cases, never

-DAM solution technology is powerful, it allows you to manage and control thousands if not millions of digital objects with truly powerful management and distribution tools.
+DAM software solution technology is powerful, it allows you to manage and control thousands if not millions of digital objects with truly powerful management and distribution tools.

-In our next installment we will discuss Taxonomy and the power of organizing your digital assets with hierarchal metadata.
+In our next installment, we will discuss taxonomy and the power of organizing your digital assets with hierarchal metadata.